Ford strengthens its business and prepares for sustained growth in 2026

 Expert forecasts for Ford Motor Company stock for 2025

-• Barchart: 3 out of 24 analysts rated Ford Motor Company’s shares as Strong Buy, 15 as Hold, 2 as Sell, and 4 as Strong Sell.
-The highest price target reaches 14 USD, with the lowest target at 8 USD
+• Barchart: 3 out of 25 analysts rated Ford Motor Company shares as Strong Buy, 17 as Hold, 1 as Sell, and 4 as Strong Sell.
+The upper forecast limit is 14.50 USD, while the lower is 8.00 USD.

-• Stock Analysis: 1 out of 15 experts rated the shares as a Strong Buy, 1 as a Buy, 9 as a Hold, and 4 as Sell.
-The upper price target reaches 14 USD, with the lowest target at 7 USD
+• Stock Analysis: 1 out of 15 experts rated the stock as Strong Buy, 1 as Buy, 9 as Hold, and 3 as Sell.
+The upper forecast limit is 14.00 USD, and the lower is 7.00 USD.

 Expert forecasts for Ford Motor Company stock for 2025